 At Hillside, we are determined to support all children in their reading, and on occasions, some children may begin to make less progress than expected.
 In this case, we endeavour to support the child with reading both at school and at home.
 The ‘Better Reading Programme’ (BRP) is utilised to ensure children catch up rapidly.
 This programme entails children being allocated an adult reading partner and having reading support three times per week.
 Three different texts (a familiar text, a recently introduced text and a new text) are chosen and parental support is sought to ensure children are practising essential reading skills both at home and school.
 This programme has a considerable impact on the children that have taken part and their confidence increases due to the new skills they have gained over the ten-week course.

 At Hillside, we use World Book day to celebrate and promote our children’s love of reading.
 To make the most of this national celebration we celebrate for a whole week rather than a day.
 The main aim of the week is to encourage children to explore the pleasures of books and reading, to celebrate authors and illustrators and to use the books they read as inspiration for their own writing.
-The events that take place include a theatre performance from MM Productions that forms the basis of the children’s learning during the week, examples in the past include: Treasure Island, Charlotte’s Web, Alice in Wonderland and The Lion, The Witch and the Wardrobe.
+The events that take place include a theatre performance from M&M Productions that forms the basis of the children’s learning during the week, examples in the past include: Treasure Island, Charlotte’s Web, Alice in Wonderland, The Lion, the Witch and the Wardrobe and most recently Oliver Twist .
 Other examples include shared reading sessions with families; book swap; book tasting; reading hunts and writing competitions in the style of the chosen text.
 The children always thoroughly enjoy the range of activities and the immersion in reading.
 Events like this inspire our children and encourages the lifelong love of reading that we are endeavouring to create.